morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 - Maintained the brand color palette (teal, orange, purple, green, red)
 - Preserved geometric background elements with subtle rendering
 - Continued use of consistent components like `SkewedButton` and accent borders

+## Mobile Improvements
+The redesign also focuses on improved mobile usability:
+- Responsive top bar that adapts to small screens
+- Hamburger menu for mobile navigation
+- Slide-out menu with backdrop for mobile navigation
+- Touch-friendly interaction targets
+- Properly stacked content on small screens